Becksteinlab/lammps/doc/src/fix_graphics_surface.rst

 for *all* objects of this fix instance, which can be changed using a :doc:`dump modify fcolor <dump_image>` command.

-The *isovalue* keyword argument sets the isovalue used to compute the surface.
+The *isovalue* argument sets the isovalue used to compute the surface.

-*R* sets the radius for the atoms.
-It may be a variable reference (*v_name*) for a variable (called "name") that can be either an equal-style or an atom-style or compatible variable.

-The *quality* keyword can have any of these words as argument: "max", "high", "medium", or "low" and selects the smoothness and resolution of the surface graphics object.
+The *quality* keyword can have any of these words as argument: "max", "high", "medium", or "low", and selects the resolution of the surface.

 -----------